 Do you think SEO is right for every single business?

 Your primary keywords might not have enough search volume, and you may need to compete with the big boys in your industry.
-Moreover, other digital channels could generate better results compared to SEO.
+Moreover, other digital marketing channels might have greater potential in growing your business online.

 - The amount of time required to get results